liviucotfas/ase-web-and-cloud-applications-security/8 - Vulnerabilities - CSRF (Cross-Site Request Forgery).md

 # Vulnerable website - IronBank Web'Banking

-## Step 1 - Create an application with individual user accounts
+##  3. <a name='Step1-Createanapplicationwithindividualuseraccounts'></a>Step 1 - Create an application with individual user accounts

 1. Create a new ASP.NET Core Web Application project.